slatekit/kiit-site/src/hugo/slatekit-v3/content/info/standards.md

 ---

 # Overview
-The overarching design in Slate Kit involves an emphasis on simplicity, reasonably light-weight and modular components that can be used both on the Server Side, and on the Client ( Android ).
+The overarching design in {{% sk-name %}} involves an emphasis on simplicity, reasonably light-weight and modular components that can be used both on the Server Side, and on the Client ( Android ).
 This is also designed to be much more of a collection of libraries than a full-fledged framework, in order to keep components decoupled and support using as little or as much of the code as possible.
 With regard to programming style, there is also a strong preference towards <strong>pragmatic functional programming</strong>, immutability, and use of higher-order functions.
 {{% break %}}

 # Standards